bowerjohnd/Artificial-Intelligence-for-Developers-in-easy-steps/README.md

 - Ch.8 - Returning the predators and grass eating herbivores to the Flatworld, we include genetics from the previous chapter and implement a neural network for the movement of each type of creature.
 TensorFlow and NumPy used.
 	</li>
 </ul>

+**Pretrained Neural Netwrok**
+- Ch.9 - Setting up a pretrained model for recognizing hand-written digits, then testing it on your own written numbers.